vagadiya2005/Prometheus-Grafana/README.md

 sudo systemctl start grafana-server sudo systemctl enable grafana-server

-#You can check if Grafana is running by using the following command
+#You can check if Grafana is running by using the following command.
 sudo systemctl status grafana-server